ANSHURAJ11/LAMMPSatOU/README.md

 	module load OpenMPI/4.1.4-GCC-11.3.0

 Note: As a general rule, the `module load XXX` command needs to be typed again each time you log into your OSCER account.
+To avoid that, do one of the following:

-To avoid this, write it in both `.bashrc` and `.bash_profile` files in your \$HOME, provided that you are using bash.
+- Write it in both `.bashrc` and `.bash_profile` files in your \$HOME, provided that you are using bash.
 Then the next time you log in, you don't need to retype `module load XXX`.
+- If you use your own version of LAMMPS, write it in the batch file.
+Also remember NOT to load the OSCER LAMMPS module, i.e., delete `module load LAMMPS/XXX`.

-You can check what modules you have installed by
+In any case, you can check what modules you have installed by

 	module li